slice/tenkai/readme.md

-# tenkai (展開)
+# `tenkai` (展開)

 Develop ModPE scripts on your PC, deploy them on your phone instantly over the air.

 ## How this works

-`tenkai-server.min.js` runs on your phone, in BlockLauncher.
+`tenkai.min.js`/`tenkai.js` runs on your phone, in BlockLauncher.
 It is a TCP server that runs in the background, on a separate thread.
 It receives commands from your computer, using a client or client library.

 - `tenkai-client.py`